Quantum nonlocality without entanglement and state discrimination measures: Minimum-error discrimination of

+In both subcases, $\ket{\alpha}$ needs to be orthogonal to a linearly independent spanning set of $\C^3$, which is impossible.
+Therefore the case where $\ket{\alpha}$ is orthogonal to Alice's side in exactly four states of $\A$ is ruled out.
 The remaining cases where $\ket{\alpha}$ is orthogonal to Alice's side in five or more states are easy to discard, since these require $\ket{\alpha}$ to be orthogonal to Alice's side in at least four states of $\A$.
 By symmetry, we can argue that there cannot be four or more states in $\A$ where $\ket{\beta}$ is orthogonal to Bob's side.
 Therefore, we have shown that there exists no product state orthogonal to the subspace spanned by the states $\B_\mathrm{OPB}\cup \{\ket{\psi'_1}\otimes\ket{\psi'_1}\}$.
 Since $\ket{\psi'_1}\otimes\ket{\psi'_1}$ is orthogonal to the subspace $\W$, this means that $\B_\mathrm{OPB}\cup \{\ket{\psi'_1}\otimes\ket{\psi'_1}\}$ forms an unextendible product basis (UPB).
 But we know that in $\C^3 \otimes \C^3$ any UPB contains exactly five elements~\cite{divincenzo2003unextendible,bej2021unextendible} and therefore we reach a contradiction.
 Consequently, there is no orthogonal product basis of $\W$.
 This completes our proof. \end{proof}

 Lemma \ref{lem:OPB} tells us that $\tilde{\B}$ cannot be an orthonormal product basis, which means at least one of its elements $\ket{\mu_i}$ must be entangled.
 We will now show that all elements of $\tilde{\B}$ are entangled and also have the same Schmidt rank. \begin{lemma} $\tilde{\B}=\left\{ \ket{\mu_1},\ldots, \ket{\mu_6} \right\} $ is an entangled orthonormal basis of $\W$.
 Moreover, the vectors $\ket{\mu_i}$ have the same Schmidt rank. \end{lemma} To prove this, we will show that the vectors $\ket{\mu_{i}}$ are connected by local unitaries.
 We suppress the $1/\sqrt{6}$ factor for convenience. \begin{proof} Let us write $\ket{\mu_i}$ as and let $U_{{i_1}{j_1}}:\C^3 \rightarrow \C^3$ be the unitary operator that satisfies and is identity on the rest.
 Note that, since we have Thus $U_{{i_1}{j_1}}\otimes U_{{i_2}{j_2}}$ commutes with $\rho$ and hence $\rho^{-1/2}$.
 Therefore, This completes the proof. \end{proof}